glycerine/spin_paxos/README.md

 This read-turned-into-a-write is
-actually a critical component of the protocol, that preserves the invarient that only a single value ever reaches consensus, even with all nodes acting locally on only their local information.
+actually a critical component of the protocol, that preserves the invariant that only a single value ever reaches consensus, even with all nodes acting locally on only their local information.
 The safety/correctness "emerges" from their joint